uwuclxdy/uwuweb/docs/project-functions.md

 ## /api/attendance.php

 Attendance API Endpoint - Handles CRUD operations for attendance data via AJAX requests.
-Returns JSON responses for client-side processing.

 ### Period Management:

-- `addPeriod(): void` - Creates a new period for a class with initial attendance records.
+- `handleAddPeriod(): void` - Creates a new period for a class with initial attendance records using POST data ( class_subject_id, period_date, period_label)
-- `updatePeriod(): void` - Updates date and label information for an existing period.
+- `handleUpdatePeriod(): void` - Updates date and label information for an existing period using POST data (period_id, period_date, period_label)
-- `deletePeriod(): void` - Deletes a period and all associated attendance records.
+- `handleDeletePeriod(): void` - Deletes a period and all associated attendance records using POST data (period_id)

 ### Attendance Recording:

-- `saveAttendance(): void` - Saves attendance status for a single student.
+- `handleSaveAttendance(): void` - Saves attendance status ('P', 'A', 'L') for a single student using POST data ( enroll_id, period_id, status)
-- `bulkAttendance(): void` - Saves attendance status for multiple students at once.
+- `handleBulkAttendance(): void` - Saves attendance status for multiple students at once using POST data (period_id, attendance_data array)

 ### Justification Management:

-- `justifyAbsence(): void` - Records or approves absence justification based on user role.
+- `handleJustifyAbsence(): void` - Records or approves absence justification based on user role using POST data (att_id, justification, approved, reject_reason)
-- `getStudentAttendance(): void` - Gets attendance summary and statistics for a student.
+- `handleGetStudentAttendance(): void` - Retrieves attendance summary and statistics for a student using POST data ( student_id, optional date_from, date_to)

-### Access Control Helpers:

-- `teacherHasAccessToClass(int $classSubjectId): bool` - Verifies teacher has access to class-subject.
-- `teacherHasAccessToPeriod(int $periodId): bool` - Verifies teacher has access to specific period.
-- `teacherHasAccessToEnrollment(int $enrollId): bool` - Verifies teacher has access to student enrollment.
-- `studentOwnsEnrollment(int $enrollId): bool` - Checks if current student owns the enrollment record.
+All functions perform role-based access control checks and output JSON responses directly.
+Admin and Teacher roles can manage all attendance data, while Students can only submit justifications and view their own attendance records.
+Parents can view attendance for their linked students.

 ## /api/grades.php